 Hi, We're Rippll

-An app technology company in the heart of London's Tech City that provide award-winning tools for user profiling, app messaging and location-based advertising.
+An app technology company based in the heart of London's Tech City.
+We make messaging more relevant for brands and consumers using apps and location

 Awarded Most Effective Location-Based Service by Mobile Marketing Magazine.